CLIP Brings Better Features to Visual Aesthetics Learners: Experiments

 \subsection{Interval Error Rate}

 The distributions of most IAA datasets are Gaussian-like imbalanced or long-tailed, leading to local unreliability of global indicators such as SRCC.
-In responding to this, we propose an interval-based evaluation metric to precisely identify the local performance improvement.
-Specifically, we split the test set into different score intervals and calculate the interval error rate ($IER$) independently,
+Hence, we propose an interval-based evaluation metric to precisely identify the local performance improvement.
+Specifically, we split the test set into different score intervals and calculate the interval error rate ($IER$) separately,

-where $k$ and $K$ are the index of a certain interval and the total number of intervals, respectively. $N_k$ is the total number of samples in interval $k$. $s_i^{pred}$ and $s_i^{true}$ are the predicted and real scores of sample $i$.
-And $t$ is a fixed threshold and is set to 0.5 in this work, referring to the error tolerance.
-The result is illustrated in Fig. \ref{fig:error}.
+where $k$ and $K$ are the index of an interval and the total number of intervals, respectively, $N_k$ is the total number of samples in the interval $k$, $s_i^{pred}$ and $s_i^{true}$ are the predicted and real scores of the sample $i$, and $t=0.5$ is a fixed threshold, referring to the error tolerance.

-Compared with supervised baseline, using CFA backbone can effectively reduce the error rate in the intermediate score region.
-The reason lies in the fact that most of the samples in IAA datasets are located in the intermediate score range, and the feature collapse problem of the CFA backbones has been alleviated, thus making the samples in this score range more discriminative.
-Then, SKD can further enhance the performance of well-trained CFA backbones via a large volume of unlabeled data.
+The $IER$ results on the AVA dataset are shown in Fig. \ref{fig:error}.
+First, the model derived from the CFA yields superior accuracy for images with medium IAA scores compared to the supervised baseline, confirming the efficacy of leveraging CLIP for feature representation in IAA.
+Second, employing the SKD to leverage the unlabeled data can further enhance the performance of well-trained CFA backbones.
+Finally, the proposed method achieves the overall best performance in terms of the $IER$.

-\section{Ablation Study}
+\subsection{Ablation Study}

-In this part, ablations are conducted to show the contribution of three key factors: 1) multi-source unlabeled dataset, 2) CLIP-based feature alignment and 3) semi-supervised knowledge distillation.
+Ablation studies are conducted to verify the effectiveness of three key factors: 1) CLIP-based feature alignment, 2) multi-source unlabeled dataset, and 3) semi-supervised KD.
+Detailed analyses are provided in the Supplementary Material.